-At first glance, Ji Soo is a lonely, parentless timid teenager, and with his perfect grades, he seems on track to attend any of the top three universities in South Korea.
-But despite his academic achievements, he lacks motivations and views ambition or dreaming of a future as an expensive financial burden, which he hustles to support by secretly managing an illegal protection service provider for a group of teenage girls who participate in compensated dating.
+At first glance, Ji Soo is a lonely, parentless, timid teenager, and with his perfect grades, he seems on track to attend any of the top three universities in South Korea.
+But despite his academic achievements, he lacks motivations and views ambition or dreaming of a future as an expensive financial burden, which he hustles to support by secretly managing an illegal protection provider service for a group of teenage girls who participate in compensated dating.
 It's this stark contrast between the mild-mannered Ji Soo and the hustler that makes Extracurricular an exciting watch.

 Unlike Ji Soo, Bae Gyu-Ri (Park Joo Hyun) comes from a wealthy family, bullying her into taking over the family business at such a young age, but also runs her hustle on the side.
 She comes off as confident and strong-minded, if not crude, but the more one learns of her, the less appealing she becomes, and even more so after she discovers Ji Soo's truth and starts blackmailing him.
 Despite getting more insight into her less than appealing family life, which I am sure was the catalyst for her subsequent behavior, I couldn't empathize with her, especially for what she does to Ji Soo.
 She turns his life a living hell.
 From an organized systematic business in a blink of an eye, everything starts to unravel for letting his guard down and trusting the one person he shouldn't have.
 The ripple effects of that ensnare not only him, but everybody else involved.